-In my early days of golfing (when I was a young golfer), I experienced tremendous with my slice.
+In my early days of golfing (when I was a young golfer), I experienced tremendous problems with my slice.
 And, trust me, it used to irritate me a lot.

-I did all that I could to correct my slice.
+I did all that I could do to correct my slice.
 For example, I would make the swing a bit harder, closing the clubface, trying harder, aiming way left, along with many other things.
 Yes, I tried these but ended up having no positive outcome.

 To be honest, this problem with my slice took all my confidence away.
 And, I found that it was seriously affecting my scores.
 So, all that I tried to fix my slice made me even more frustrated.

 However, I didn’t give up.
 I consulted with the skilled and pro-level golfers and followed their instructions.
 Also, I did my own research to come up with the most effective ways regarding fixing a slice with a driver.